Newcastle United HMRC investigation - What we know about the raids, arrests and potential penalties, plus the French club implicated in wrongdoing revealed

 Have Newcastle as a club made comment on this?

-Earlier today they released the follow: "The club is cooperating fully with HMRC to assist their enquiries.
+Earlier today they released the following: "The club is cooperating fully with HMRC to assist their enquiries.
 No further comment will be made at this time."

 So, what are the implications of this?